-Figure 14: Activator 1 Responses for QFN100 Green=Full Clean / Blue=Partial Clean / Black = No Clean
+Figure 15: Activator 2 Responses for QFN100 Green=Full Clean / Blue=Partial Clean / Black = No Clean

-Green=Full Clean / Blue=Partial Clean / Black = No Clean
+Figure 16: Activator 3 Responses for QFN100 Green=Full Clean / Blue=Partial Clean / Black = No Clean

 It is remarkable that Activator 2, a zero-halogen package (meaning there are no-intentionally added halogens to this formula), presents the worse reliability performance of all activator packages in uncleaned conditions.
 Activators 3 and 4, which were a design variant of the high-reliability Activator 1, perform better than Activator 2 while being loaded with large amounts of halogens.
 The backbone structure of the formula, including solvents, additives and other types of activators (weak organic acids, organic amines, etc.), have a far more decisive impact on reliability than the "Halogen-free" label of a soldering flux, as shown in an earlier paper [1].